po1sigala/live/01-Class-Content/12-SQL/04-Career-Connection/README.md

 Your first exposure to SQL can be a little overwhelming, especially in the beginning, because a lot of errors can arise during setup.
 But once you've got it working, Structured Query Language is immensely useful.

-> **Nerd Note:** You’ll find that some people pronounce SQL as “S-Q-L,” while others call it “sequel.”
+> **Nerd Note**: You’ll find that some people pronounce SQL as “S-Q-L,” while others call it “sequel.”
 Each pronunciation is completely valid!

 ### Flavors of SQL